anthonycoffey/property-manager-pro/memory-bank/systemPatterns.md

     *   **Material UI (MUI):** Provides a comprehensive suite of pre-built UI components, ensuring a consistent and professional look and feel.
     *   **State Management:**
         *   **React Context API:** For global state accessible by many components (e.g., user authentication status, current theme).
-        *   **Zustand:** For more complex or frequently updated local/feature-specific component states.
 *   **Backend (Firebase):**
     *   **Firebase Authentication:** Manages user sign-up, login, and session management.
 Custom claims are used to implement Role-Based Access Control (RBAC).
     *   **Cloud Firestore:** NoSQL database for storing all application data.
 Real-time capabilities are leveraged for dynamic dashboards.
 Firestore Security Rules are critical for data integrity and access control.